-- Capitalize on Our Direct Relationships with Wireless Operators.
+- Lead the Intelligent Mobile Hotspot Product Category.
+We invented and developed the MiFi® Intelligent Mobile Hotspot, a new category in wireless mobile data devices.
+In May 2009, the first nationwide commercial deployment of MiFi hotspots was launched by Verizon Wireless.
+In 2013, we announced software enhancements to the MiFi Technology Platform which allowed us to differentiate our MiFi family of products related to key performance indicators such as usage time, throughput and value added software applications.
+During 2013, we shipped MiFi Intelligent Mobile Hotspots to all three leading US carriers Verizon Wireless, AT&T and Sprint. - Capitalize on Our Direct Relationships with Wireless Operators.
 We intend to continue to capitalize on our direct and long-standing relationships with wireless operators in order to increase our worldwide market position.
 In the United States and internationally, we are working closely with wireless operators to provide the best mobile computing solutions and relevant M2M solutions to consumers and enterprise customers. - Leverage Strategic Relationships.
 We believe that strategic relationships with wireless carriers and enterprises that utilize mobile computing and M2M technology are critical to our ability to leverage sales opportunities and ensure that our technology investments address customer needs.
 Through strategic relationships, we believe that we can increase market penetration and differentiate our products by leveraging resources and knowledge including sales, marketing, and distribution systems.
-We are also addressing new market opportunities through innovation with our strategic partners. - Continue to Target Key Vertical Market Opportunities and Penetrate New Markets.
+We are also addressing new market opportunities through innovation with our strategic partners. - Continue to Target Key Vertical Market Opportunities and Penetrate New M2M Markets.
 We believe that continuing developments in wireless technologies will create additional vertical market opportunities and more applications for our products.
-Currently, we market our wireless access and M2M solutions to key vertical industry segments by offering innovative solutions that are intended to increase productivity, reduce costs and create operational efficiencies. - Increase the Value of Our Products.
+Currently, we market our M2M solutions to key vertical industry segments by offering innovative solutions that are intended to increase productivity, reduce costs and create operational efficiencies. - Increase the Value of Our Products.
 We will continue to add new features, functionality and intellectual property to our products and develop new services and software applications to enhance the overall value and ease of use that our products provide to our customers and end users. - Acquire Companies that Accelerate the Growth of Our Business.
 We will continue to seek strategic acquisitions of companies in closely aligned businesses and technologies that will provide synergistic growth in revenue and profitability.